Illusion vs. Reality: How’s Your Reality Testing?

 As an adult, I’m firmly in the camp of Catherine Pearlman, whose Huffington Post piece generated a lot of discussion about where (and whether) kids go to college: I really don’t care where my children go to college.

-As in really, really don’t care.
+As in really don’t care.

-So yes – the reality is that certain schools require a certain GPA, certain test scores, certain memberships, and an extensive list of extracurriculars – the illusion is that it matters that you get into those schools.
+So yes – the reality is that certain schools require a certain GPA, test scores, memberships, and extracurriculars.

-I like to joke that I took the Benjamin Button approach to education: I traveled the usual route from high school to college for a B.A. then to grad school for an M.A., but at that point I went “backwards” and got an A.A.S. and finally a certificate from an online program.
+I traveled the usual route from high school to college for a B.A., then to grad school for an M.A.

-I am that person, the one whose complete CV looks as though I have a serious attention deficit disorder, and yet I’m not sure that any employer of mine (and yes, there have been many) has ever closely examined what degrees I received and from where.
+Yet, I’m not sure that any employer of mine (and yes, there have been many) has ever closely examined what degrees I received and from where.

-I do know that employers have checked my references, and I’m quite certain that when one employer told me, “You have quite a fan club!” after checking them, it wasn’t because my former employers went on and on about where I got my education or that I had a 4.0 (no +, because that wasn’t a thing back then).
+I’m certain that when one employer told me, “You have quite a fan club!” after checking them, it wasn’t because my former employers went on and on about where I got my education or that I had a 4.0.

 And honestly, the two “lesser” degrees I received have brought me the most joy and fulfillment.

-But to teenagers – particularly to those who fall prey to people pleasing – college counselors are more real than parents, “You must be this and do that to get into a good school and make a great life” echoes more loudly than “I really want you to find your passion and pursue it,” and “Your achievements thus far aren’t really enough” easily eclipses “I love you the way you are.”
+“You must be this and do that to get into a good school and make a great life” echoes more loudly than “I really want you to find your passion and pursue it.”

-Being the parent in this situation, I’m not sure I will succeed at teaching my own children good reality testing – let’s be honest, they really do listen to others more than to us, since “It’s your job to love me,” and “You have to say that – you’re my Mom.”
+Let’s be honest, they really do listen to others more than to us, since “It’s your job to love me,” and “You have to say that – you’re my Mom.”

 1. Play the camera game.